 How Long Do I Have to Pursue Compensation Through a Premises Liability Lawsuit in Florida?

 State laws impose time limits on your right to sue for damages.
 These laws are called the statute of limitations.
-In the state of Florida, you have four years to file a premises liability lawsuit.
-It’s possible that you could have less time depending upon the circumstances.
+In the state of Florida, you have two years to file a premises liability lawsuit.

 Once the statute of limitations expires, you’ll end up with nothing for your injuries.
 If you’re worried about missing the deadline, get in touch with our lawyers today.
 We can take action right away to protect your right to sue for damages.